Yokohama Landmark Tower

 • The building was featured in the 2001 Japanese Godzilla movie.

-• Sim City 3000 includes this building but it's called the Pan Pacific Building.
+• Sim City 3000 includes this building, but it is called the Pan Pacific Building.
 That's actually the name of a large hotel past the Queen's Square buildings.

 • It was designed by Hugh Stubbins and Associates.
 They are currently named KlingStubbins.